kubevirt/user-guide/workloads/virtual-machines/life-cycle.md

 ## Retrieving a virtual machine definition

-A single VirtualMachine definition can be retrieved by getting the specific VirtualMachine object:
+A single VirtualMachineInstance definition can be retrieved by getting the specific VirtualMachineInstance object:

 ```bash
 $ kubectl get vms testvm